piresn/espresso/readme.md

 # Espresso - RNA-seq gene expression visualization

-Espresso is a Shiny app provides an interface to visualize and compare gene expression across multiple RNA-seq datasets.
+Espresso is a Shiny app that provides an interface to visualize and compare gene expression across multiple RNA-seq datasets.

 ### Required libraries: